Huntyjobs/2023-agi-hackathon/README.md

 # Hunty's 2023 Hackaweek

+Simple repo to build a Github page for the 2023 Hackaweek @ Hunty.

-Link to Github page: https://huntyjobs.github.io/2023hackaweek
+Link to Github page: http://hackaweek.hunty.cloud/

+***

+Made @ Hunty with Love ❤️ 🇨🇴